-Rates and fees verified as correct at 17 May 2022.
+Cover information and limits in the table below verified as correct at 5 December 2023.
 Other information correct at the time of writing.

 Advertiser disclosure.
 Important information on terms, conditions and sub-limits